TTU Home Southwest Collection/Special Collections Library Home

 Employment | Location | Hours | Staff Contact List

-Offices in the new building open onto a rotunda beneath the third tower.
-The Library's 1688 Coronelli Globe is displayed in the rotunda.
+Offices in the building open onto a rotunda by the third tower.
+The Library's 1688 Coronelli Globe is displayed in the rotunda, which was the Libraries’ millionth acquisition.

 Upstairs the stacks area offers a climate-controlled environment that provides a constant temperature and humidity as well as a positive ventilation outflow which helps prevent the intrusion of bacteria or fungi which could damage valuable books and documents.

-Additionally, the facility has a new conservation laboratory funded by the Hoblitzelle Foundation.
-The Hoblitzelle Conservation Lab will provide an appropriate environment for state-of-the-art preservation of valuable and one-of-a-kind materials.
+The facility has a conservation laboratory funded by the Hoblitzelle Foundation.
+The Hoblitzelle Conservation Lab provides an appropriate venue for preservation and conservation of valuable and one-of-a-kind materials within the collections.